-Issues Impac Impact rating Description Socio-political Fishery skill workforce high Without the creation of a national maritime training school, finding skill workforce to enrol on trawlers might rapidly become a constraint on the development of the business.
-Red tape and tax burden Medium Ease of paying taxes is improving but the investor will still face high tax burden and red tape.
+Issues Impact rating Description Socio-political High dependence on artisanal catches high Seafood processing plants are highly dependent on unreliable artisanal production.
+The investor has to assess the need of acquiring its own trawler (possibly through a JV) if the situation doesn't improve.
+Fishery skill workforce medium Without the creation of a national maritime training school, finding skill workforce to enrol on trawlers might rapidly become a constraint on the development of the business.
+Red tape and tax burden medium Ease of paying taxes is improving but the investor will still face high tax burden and red tape.
 Political instability low Even considered as a relatively stable country in the west African region, the risk of political instability remains.

-Informal market/corruption high The informal sector has a negative impact on the middle/long term profitability of legal businesses which depend on the sustainable supply of fish resources.
+Macro-economics Informal market/corruption high The informal sector has a negative impact on the middle/long term profitability of legal businesses which depend on sustainable supply of fish resources.
 Utility Costs high Utility costs are generally high and businesses are affected by recurrent electricity shortage.
 The frequent use of fuel generator is highly reducing the profitability.
 Investment in solar panel has partly helped some companies to overcome the problem.
 Access to bank loans medium Bank loans in The Gambia are hard to obtain and interest rates are often too high to be a feasible option for businesses Increasing wages low The Gambia is currently in a position to use low labour costs as a major pull in attracting foreign investment.
 However, Increasing success will inevitably push up these costs and businesses need to be certain that increasing costs can be covered.

 Infrastructure Poor road infrastructure low Many of the country's roads are in poor condition making travel throughout the country difficult and even impossible at times.
 Poor landing sites facilities low Landing sites lack modern facilities (cold storage rooms, ice plants) and access to them are often difficult.
 However works are ongoing to improve the situation.